 No single professional can have a full picture of a child's needs and circumstances.
 If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.
-Through our day-to-day contact with pupils and direct work with families, staff take notice of indicators of possible abuse or neglect and refer them to Sheffield Local Authority Safeguarding Hub or Multi-Agency Safeguarding Hub (MAST).
+Through our day-to-day contact with children and direct work with families, staff take notice of indicators of possible abuse or neglect and exploitation and refer them to Sheffield Multi-Agency Safeguarding Hub (MASH).
 We recognise that we form part of the wider safeguarding system for children.
-This responsibility also means that we are aware of the behaviour of staff in the school; we maintain an attitude of 'it could happen here' where safeguarding is concerned.
+This responsibility also means that we are aware of the behaviour of staff in the academy; we maintain an attitude of 'it could happen here' where safeguarding is concerned.